 On average, individuals experienced 22 incidents in that time.
-The top three locations for experiencing racial discrimination included: (i) city street (36%); (ii) in a store (25%); and (iii) at work (22%).
-See footnote number twelve.
-There is growing evidence that racism is a determinant of health and has negative impacts on both mental and physical health.
-See footnote number thirteen.
-Racism and discrimination can also have pervasive negative effects on youth development, as well as on their health and well-being, and impact families and communities who have been racially marginalized.
-See footnote number fourteen.
-The experience of discrimination (including racism) is a traumatic experience that can cause similar symptoms to post-traumatic stress disorder (PTSD), as well as depression and anxiety, and also affect one's sense of safety.
-See footnote number fifteen.
+The top three locations for experiencing racial discrimination included: (i) city street (36%); (ii) in a store (25%); and (iii) at work (22%)12.
+There is growing evidence that racism is a determinant of health and has negative impacts on both mental and physical health13.
+Racism and discrimination can also have pervasive negative effects on youth development, as well as on their health and wellbeing, and impact families and communities who have been racially marginalized14.
+The experience of discrimination (including racism) is a traumatic experience that can cause similar symptoms to post-traumatic stress disorder (PTSD), as well as depression and anxiety, and also affect one's sense of safety15.

-Number Five: Perception of Safety
+5. Perception of Safety

-The Indicator is described as Agreement with "I feel that Thunder Bay is a relatively safe city."
+Indicator: Agreement with "I feel that Thunder Bay is a relatively safe city."

-Fifty-four per cent of Thunder Bay residents indicated they felt that Thunder Bay is a relatively safe city; this is down from 70% in 2013 and 2015 (2019).
-See footnote number 16.
+54% of Thunder Bay residents indicated they felt that Thunder Bay is a relatively safe city; this is down from 70% in 2013 and 2015 (2019)16

-Feelings of personal safety are linked to overall feelings of well-being.
-See footnote number seventeen.
+Feelings of personal safety are linked to overall feelings of well-being17.
 How safe a person feels can have many impacts on physical and mental health, restrict personal activities, and reduce overall quality of life.
-A perceived lack of safety can have additional negative outcomes such as reduced social connectedness and increased spending on crime protection.
-See footnote number 18.
+A perceived lack of safety can have additional negative outcomes such as reduced social connectedness and increased spending on crime protection18.